 I have received extensive training and board certification by the Institute for Functional Medicine (IFM) and the American Association of Nurse Practitioners (AANP).
 I am also certified by the Institute for Integrative Nutrition (IIN) and have received training in The Bredesen Protocol™.
-My extensive post-graduate experience as a primary care provider is with local family practice clinics I have managed and operated along with my partner and husband David Olson, MD.
+My extensive post-graduate experience as a primary care provider is with local family practice clinics I have managed and operated along with my husband David Olson, MD.

 I received my Master of Science in Nursing degree from the University of Colorado, Colorado Springs Beth-El School of Nursing in 2008.
 Prior to receiving my advanced degree, I received a baccalaureate degree in nursing in 1994 from Texas A & M Corpus Christi and worked as a Registered Nurse in various roles, including direct patient hospital and home care, teaching, and supervision of nurses in a corporate capacity.